Veterans Day ceremony reflects on U.S. service members Missing in Action during the Korean War

 |0

-This work, Veterans Day ceremony reflects on U.S. service members Missing in Action during the Korean War [Image 4 of 4], by SFC Edgar Valdez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Veterans Day ceremony reflects on U.S. service members Missing in Action during the Korean War, by SFC Edgar Valdez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Veterans Day ceremony reflects on U.S. service members Missing in Action during the Korean War